BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: Routines

 where the derivatives are computed using the \texttt{loss\_rate\_*} routines.
-If the mass or the spin relative variations of the currently interesting BH are too large ($|{\rm d}X/X| > 0.1$) then the time interval is divided by 2.
+If the mass or the secondary parameter relative variations of the currently interesting BH are too large ($|{\rm d}X/X| > 0.1$) then the time interval is divided by 2.
 If all the variations are very small ($|{\rm d}X/X| < 0.001$), and if the current timestep is reasonable compared to the current timescale (${\rm d}t/t\lesssim 1$) then the time interval is multiplied by 2.
-Once the dimensionless spin reaches $10^{-3}$, we stop computing its variation and simply set it to 0, and it does not enter anymore in the adaptive timesteps conditions.
-This goes on until each BH reaches the Planck mass.
-The interesting BH is determined by following the order given by the array \texttt{rank[][]} which contains the information about the order in which the BHs will evaporate.
-If the recursion limit \texttt{limit} $\times$ \texttt{BHnumber} is reached, the following error is displayed:
+If the dimensionless spin (Kerr BHs) reaches $10^{-3}$, we stop computing its variation and simply set it to 0, and it does not enter any more in the adaptive timesteps conditions.
+This goes on until each BH reaches the Planck mass or the remnant mass.
+As BH evolution is very steep towards the end of evaporation, the BH that determines the time interval is determined by following the order given by the array \texttt{rank[][]} which contains the information about the chronological order in which the BHs will evaporate.
+If the recursion limit \texttt{limit} $\times$ \texttt{BH\_number} is reached, the following error is displayed: